MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Simulation and Analysis

 Fig.~\ref{fig:simulation_uniqueness} illustrates the uniqueness results of the collected signatures (at $T_{NOM}=25$ $^\circ$C) in terms of inter-HD.
-Here, the X-axis shows the percentage of difference of bits between the responses, and the Y-axis shows the number of times the bit difference occurs.
-We observe that the simulation design of \melpuf~ demonstrates $49.82\%$ inter-HD, which is very close to an ideal case.
+Here, the X-axis shows the percentage of bits difference between the responses, and the Y-axis shows the number of times the bit difference occurs.
+We observe that the simulation design of \melpuf~ demonstrates $49.82\%$ inter-HD, which is close to an ideal case.